Basement Flooding Chicago Emergency Repair & Water Removal

 Q: Does a sump pump alone protect my basement from flooding, or do I need more?

 A: A sump pump is your primary defense against groundwater — it collects water that accumulates in the sump pit and pumps it away from your foundation.
 For many Chicagoland homes it's enough.
 But it doesn't protect you from everything.
 A sump pump won't stop sewage backing up through your floor drain when the city sewer surcharges during a storm — that requires a backwater valve.
 It won't stop water seeping through a cracked foundation wall — that requires waterproofing or a French drain.
 And if your sump pump loses power during the storm that's causing the flooding, you need a battery backup system or a water-powered backup pump.
 We look at your basement's full flood risk and tell you what layered protection actually makes sense for your specific situation.
+Not sure which system fits your situation or budget?
+Our 2026 flood control cost guide breaks down every system type with full installed pricing and explains which flooding problems each one solves.

 Q: My sump pump was running constantly during the last storm and my basement still flooded.
 What went wrong?